himanshurajora/ShareMyText/readme.md

 - Encryption Feature for private data
 - Custom Rooms for preventing data rewrite
 - Custom rooms with encryption

-**New Features**
 - Ability To Copy Existing Data In A Room To Text Area for Improving it, No Need of manually copying and pasting.
 I made it for my own use in task management
+- Copy to Clipboard

+**New Features**
+- File drag and drop feature -> copies the file's text to the textarea
+- Ctrl + Enter works in all input feilds

 Thank You For using our software